Back to resources

 Explanation

-Best interests of the child Every FYA program or activity is guided by the principle of serving the best interests of every child that is involved in or connected to an FYA program or activity.
+Best interests of the child Every FYA program or activity is guided by the principle of serving the best interests of every young person that is involved in or connected to an FYA program or activity.

-Child participation Children involved in FYA activities or programs are:
+Child participation Young people involved in FYA activities or programs are:

 • informed about their rights to safety and wellbeing;